-The Exeter property market is full of mixed signals, on the one side there is a huge amount of optimism surrounding Exeter as an area to live, work and buy property in, while on the other side there remains political uncertainty which has a knock on effect with confidence.
-So let’s look at the facts and see how Exeter has performed over the last five years and see how this compares with other local areas, to help you decide where best to buy.
+The Exeter Mortgage Broker Insights brought to you by the team at Barr Financial: The Exeter property market is full of mixed signals!
+On the one side there is a huge amount of optimism surrounding Exeter as an area to live, work and buy property in.
+While on the other side there remains political uncertainty which effects confidence.
+To help you decide where best to buy, lets look at the facts and see how Exeter has performed over the last five years and see how this compares with other local areas.

 At the time of writing (May 2019) the latest figures that are available from Land Registry are up to February 2019.
 The data shows the average property price in Exeter was standing at £253,920.
 Of course, we know averages only mean so much and there is a big variation depending on the property type.
 To read more about the averages of different properties and what might be the best type of property to invest in Exeter, click here.

-Interestingly February’s figures are down on the high of October 2018 which saw average property prices standing at £260,978.
+Interestingly February’s figures are down from the high of October 2018.
+This saw average property prices standing at £260,978.
 Whether this is a blip or a downward trend, it’s too early to know.
 However, it is important to always be aware that property prices do fluctuate up and down from month to month.
 So making a decision based on a few months data might not be the only thing you want to consider!

-Exeter Property Price’s over the last 5 years!
+Mortgage Broker Insights – Price’s over the last 5 years

 Past performance is, of course, no indication for what will happen in the future, but it can help put things into perspective when there are often monthly price fluctuations.
 So let’s take a look at where the average Exeter property price was standing five years ago: